T (for Torture)

 Red Carpet Gala event now slated for July 16, 2022.
-The film version of this play PEDRO THE PUPPETEER!
+The video version of this play PEDRO THE PUPPETEER!
 Cinematically presented.
-Three cameras convene to present a puppet show with crazy puppets and one puppet you wouldn’t want to mess with, or two.
+Three video cameras convene to present a puppet show with crazy puppets and one puppet you wouldn’t want to mess with, or two.
+(We had to do it this way because of the pandemic prevented public gatherings.)

 Play and film by Silvia Gonzalez S.